 Anthony Bonita, Ph.D.

-He joined Mary Free Bed in 2018 and provides services with the Pain Rehabilitation Program based in Kalamazoo.
-In addition to chronic pain, he has interests in helping people recover from anxiety, depression and sleep disorders as well as helping people improve their relationships.
+He joined Mary Free Bed in 2018 and provides services with the Pain Psychology Team.
+In addition to chronic pain, his interests include helping people recover from anxiety, depression and sleep disorders.

 Julia Craner Cooper, Ph.D., ABPP